coecms/coecms.github.io/posts/2022-04-26-storage-where-what-why-how.md

 nci-files-report --group project_id
 ```

-CMS has put in place a `Grafana` server for visualising a range of accounting statistics for CLEx.
+CMS has put in place a `Grafana` server for visualising a range of accounting statistics for CLEX.
 You can access [this server](https://accessdev.nci.org.au/grafana/login:) using your NCI credentials.

 You can access a range of useful statistics by user and group via the [User Report dashboard](https://accessdev.nci.org.au/grafana/d/toeLAYDWz/user-report?orgId=1)